Music Theory: Learn to read rhythm

 The course will include 14 different exercises in and 7 different difficulty levels

-- How to clap to music.
+- How to count and clap any rhythm.

 Whether you’re a beginner seeking to unlock your natural rhythm, or an experienced player looking to resolve timing issues when playing your instrument – improve your rhythm with me and start your course today!